Sending cards to the Bureau

 Making your own QSL card

-When designing QSL cards, remember that they should be made of standard card and should not exceed normal postcard size—140mm x 90mm (5.5” x 3.5”).
+When designing QSL cards, remember that they should be made of a single page standard card, should not exceed normal postcard size (140mm x 90mm or 5.5” x 3.5”), and weigh no more than 3 grams.

 Large or unusually shaped cards are likely to be damaged when they are folded, while underweight cards can be difficult to handle and may fall out of packages.